 About the Program

 The photography program provides an in-depth curriculum that is focused specifically on fine art photography through the study of traditional film, nonsilver, and new digital processes.
-Despite this focus, many graduates work successfully in applied photography fields.
+Because our focus expands beyond making photographs into a deep understanding of how photographs function, our graduates are working in all fields of the photographic spectrum.

 Students begin with courses in darkroom printing and continue with practical courses selected from an array of technical and conceptual electives.
 Formats range from 35mm to 8x10, and advanced technical courses are offered in silver, color, view camera, nonsilver, and digital scanning, editing, and printing techniques; and in video.
 Various thematic courses, offered on a rotating basis, encourage the integration of conceptual thinking with the materials and technical processes.